Living well with hepatitis B virus infection

 How can I prevent the spread of hepatitis B virus (HBV)?

-The hepatitis B virus (HBV) is spread by exposure to blood or body fluids from a person living with hepatitis B.
+The Hepatitis B Virus (HBV) is spread by exposure to blood or body fluids from a person living with hepatitis B.

 There are vaccines available to prevent HBV infection.
 The hepatitis B vaccine is provided free to babies as part of their routine childhood immunizations.
-For more information, see HealthLinkBC File #105 Diphtheria, tetanus, pertussis, hepatitis b, polio and haemophilus influenzae type b (DTaP-HB-IPV-Hib) vaccine.
+For more information, visit HealthLinkBC File #105 Diphtheria, tetanus, pertussis, hepatitis b, polio and haemophilus influenzae type b (DTaP-HB-IPV-Hib) vaccine.

 If you have been diagnosed with acute or chronic HBV infection, you can reduce the chance of passing this virus to others by doing the following:

 • Talk to your health care provider if you are pregnant, as HBV infection can be passed to your baby.
 This risk can be greatly reduced by giving your baby hepatitis B immune globulin (HBIg) and the first dose of the hepatitis B vaccine series at birth.
 Antiviral medications may also be recommended for you to take before you give birth, to further reduce the risk of passing the virus to your baby.
-Breastfeeding is safe for your baby if your nipples aren’t cracked or bleeding
+Breastfeeding or chestfeeding is safe for your baby if your nipples aren’t cracked or bleeding

 • Encourage your sex partner(s) and people you live with to get tested for HBV.
 If they do not have the virus, they should receive the HBV vaccine